The All-in-One Owner’s Guide to Workflow Management Throughout the Construction Lifecycle

 For example, say the owner added an extra room and project cost increased by $100,000 and delayed project completion by two weeks — this would be automatically reflected in the overall project cost and schedule reports in real-time.

 A project manager would normally have to manually track, store, and report on all of this — and a common complaint is that once the data is physically collected to report on, it’s four weeks out of date.
-The benefits of a customizable & standardized workflow is it provides transparency, confidence in data, and the ability to report on a project status in real-time.
+The benefits of customizable & standardized project workflows is that it provides transparency, confidence in data, and the ability to report on a project status in real-time.
 Owners and executives receive immediate visibility into schedule and cost impacts before it’s too late.
 All at the click of a button.
 Yes, really.

 Workflow #4: Invoice/Payments